Amy LePeilbet: International career

 LePeilbet was a member of the United States U-21 national team from 2002 to 2003, and played a critical role in the defensive backfield for the team that won the Nordic Cup in both 2002 and 2003.
 She made her first appearance for the full United States national team in 2004 against Sweden.

 LePeilbet was unable to participate in the 2008 Summer Olympics in Beijing due to her recovery from a knee injury.

 In 2011, LePeilbet competed in the 2011 FIFA Women's World Cup held in Germany, where the USA team finished second behind Japan.
 She played 535 minutes in all six matches the USA team played in Germany.
 She was substituted in two group matches against Colombia and Sweden and received one yellow card in the encounter against Sweden that resulted in a penalty kick for their opponent.

 LePeilbet's match record at the 2011 FIFA Women's World Cup included three wins against Korea DPR and Colombia in group stage, and France in the semifinal; one loss against Sweden in the group stage; and two draws with Brazil in the quarter-final and Japan in the final.

 In May 2012, LePeilbet was one of 18 players to be named to the roster for the 2012 Summer Olympics in London.
 At the Games, she competed in five of the six matches that her team USA played.
 She accumulated 436 minutes of playing time and did not receive caution or ejection.
 Therefore, her match record at the 2012 Summer Olympics was five wins, no losses and no draws.

 Coaching career

-On February 9, 2018 LePeilbet was announced as the second assistant coach for the Utah Royals for their inaugural season.
-She returned to the Royals for the 2019 NWSL season and on May 15, 2019 she was named the head coach of the Utah Royals FC Reserves, a semi-professional team that competes in the WPSL during the summer months.
+On February 9, 2018, LePeilbet was announced as the second assistant coach for the Utah Royals for their inaugural season.
+She returned to the Royals for the 2019 NWSL season and on May 15, 2019, she was named the head coach of the Utah Royals FC Reserves, a semi-professional team that competes in the WPSL during the summer months.

 On September 20, 2020, LePeilbet was named the interim head coach of Utah Royals FC.
+After the club's dissolution in December 2020 and relocation to Kansas City, LePeilbet declined to relocate with the team and instead joined the coaching staff of Salt Lake Community College Bruins women's soccer team as an associate head coach for head coach Cassie Ulrich.
+The team competes in the National Junior College Athletic Association (NJCAA).